volkaert/simple-event-broker-rmq/README.md

 ## Operation Manager

-The `OperationManager` offers various operations for support and maintenance on the broker (such as get the last event blocked in a queue, delete the last event blocked in a queue, delete all events in a queue... ).
+The `OperationManager` offers various operations for support and maintenance on the broker (such as get the event blocked in a queue, delete the event blocked in a queue, delete all events in a queue... ).

 ### Commands:
 The `OperationManager` module accepts the following commands:
-- `GET /subscriptions/{subscriptionCode}/events/last`: get the last event in the queue for a given subscription.
+- `GET /subscriptions/{subscriptionCode}/events/next`: get the next (=blocked) event in the queue for a given subscription.
-- `DELETE /subscriptions/{subscriptionCode}/events/last`: delete the last event in the queue for a given subscription.
+- `DELETE /subscriptions/{subscriptionCode}/events/next`: delete the next (=blocked) event in the queue for a given subscription.
 - `DELETE /subscriptions/{subscriptionCode}/events`: delete all events in the queue for a given subscription.
+- `GET /subscriptions/{subscriptionCode}/dead-letter-queue/events/next`: get the next event in the dead letter queue for a given subscription.
+- `DELETE /subscriptions/{subscriptionCode}/dead-letter-queue/events/next`: delete the next event in the dead letter queue for a given subscription.
+- `DELETE /subscriptions/{subscriptionCode}/dead-letter-queue/events`: delete all events in the dead letter queue for a given subscription.

 >Planned enhancements: get info about a queue...